 Moreover, the mentioned granite forms an amazing MTB playground.

 I get that the dangerousness of bigger mountains can have its appeal, but simultaneously, it is nice to have some smaller ones with infrastructure making them accessible, so one can reach lovely places within an afternoon.
-The Jizera Mountains do this well, as they give the natural and sometimes rough impression while having a somehow domestic feel.
+The Jizera Mountains do this well, as they give a natural and sometimes rough impression while having a somehow domestic feel.

-It is like if the Jizera Mountains are Felis, whereas the huge massifs of the Himalayas, Andes, Rockies, and similar would be of the genus Panthera.
+It is as if the Jizera Mountains are Felis, whereas the huge massifs of the Himalayas, Andes, Rockies, and similar would be of the genus Panthera.
 Both are elegant carnivores, but the first won't rip someone's face off with one hit.

-Finally, here are a few unsorted photos of the range:
+To finish, here are a few unsorted photos of the range: